EventKit/eventkit-cloud/docs/index.md

 Prior to using the EventKit docker setup, two variables must be set in the environment running docker, `SITE_NAME` and `SITE_IP`.

-Typically `SITE_NAME` is set to 'cloud.eventkit.test' and `SITE_IP` is '127.0.0.1'.
+Typically `SITE_NAME` is set to 'host.docker.internal' and `SITE_IP` is '127.0.0.1'.
 If needing to run the integration tests, then `SITE_IP` must be set to a different IP available on the system, typically the local ip `192.168.X.X` or `10.0.X.X`.
-This is usually done by using `export SITE_NAME=cloud.eventkit.test` on OSX/Linux or `setx SITE_NAME cloud.eventkit.test` on Windows.
+This is usually done by using `export SITE_NAME=host.docker.internal` on OSX/Linux or `setx SITE_NAME host.docker.internal` on Windows.

-You'll also need to open an elevated shell/command prompt add cloud.eventkit.test to the hosts file:
+You'll also need to open an elevated shell/command prompt add host.docker.internal to the hosts file:

-On Linux: <code>echo "127.0.0.1  cloud.eventkit.test" > /etc/hosts</code>
+On Linux: <code>echo "127.0.0.1  host.docker.internal" > /etc/hosts</code>

-On Windows: <code>echo "127.0.0.1  cloud.eventkit.test" > "C:\Windows\System32\drivers\etc\hosts"</code>
+On Windows: <code>echo "127.0.0.1  host.docker.internal" > "C:\Windows\System32\drivers\etc\hosts"</code>

 If you changed the `SITE_IP` to a local available IP address instead of `127.0.0.1`, you'll want to use that same IP in the hosts file.